 Iodine is considered one of the body’s vital nutrients, responsible for regulating thyroid function, supporting a healthy metabolism, aiding in growth and development, and preventing certain chronic diseases like cancer.
-Unfortunately, many adults don’t consume enough iodine-rich foods and are deficient in iodine.
+Unfortunately, many adults don’t consume enough iodine-rich foods and suffer from an iodine deficiency.
 Therefore, many suffer a range of negative health consequences as a result, known as iodine deficiency disorders (IDD).

 Iodine is present throughout the body in just about every organ and tissue, needed by almost every bodily system to keep us alive and energized.
 For this reason, iodine deficiency poses many risks — an alarming thought considering that some sources suggest around 50 percent or more of the adult population in Western developed nations are iodine-deficient.
 (1)